zxspectre/text-indexer-demo/README.md

 # text-indexer-demo
 Demo of a Kotlin library for text indexation
-See `text.indexer.demo.Main` for sample usage.
+See `text.indexer.demo.SimpleRun` for sample usage.
+Uses JDK17.

+## Running the CLI
+- `./gradlew run` to start the CLI